novellus/mtg-ai-card-generator/readme.md

     * text to image sampling: ```python scripts/txt2img.py --seed -1 --ckpt models/ldm/stable-diffusion-v1/sd-v1-4.ckpt --plms --H 64 --W 64 --prompt <text>```
     	* Height and width must be multiples of ```64```.
     	* The watermarker only works if image size is at least ```256x256```
+    	* If your output is a jumbled rainbow mess your image resolution is set TOO LOW
+    	* Having too high of a CFG level will also introduce rainbow distortion, your CFG shouldn't be set above 20
 * &#x1F534; TODO torch-rnn
 * &#x1F534; TODO mtgencode
 * &#x1F534; TODO main repo